How to Use Live Transcriptions in Notes on iPhone, iPad, and Mac

 Moving to the Mac, the process of generating live audio transcriptions is just as seamless, and it’s perfect for those who prefer working on a larger screen.

-When it comes to meetings, the audio transcriptions feature stands out for me among other macOS Sequoia features since it saves and transcribes everything, so I can pay full attention to what’s being said without worrying about having to note it down.
+When it comes to meetings, the audio transcriptions feature stands out for me among other macOS features since it saves and transcribes everything, so I can pay full attention to what’s being said without worrying about having to note it down.

 Signing off…